With June officially behind us, summer is quite far from over--for many of us, the heat has only begun!

 Luckily, nothing does the trick like a little exfoliation!

 And to be clear, we’re not talking about the physical scrubs you might have used in your teens.
-While physical exfoliants like sugar scrubs may help slough off some dead skin, it’s not the most gentle or effective method.
+While physical exfoliants like sugar scrubs may help slough off some dead skin, it’s not the most gentle or effective method to achieve dewy & hydrated skin.

 Instead, we’re talking about a chemical exfoliant, normally one or more AHAs and BHAs, which shed off dead skin cells, and instead of scrubbing or scratching them off, these exfoliants gently break down the bonds which keep the cells attached.